Observe and Report: Plot

 Ronnie passes the background check and physical examination for the police officer job, but fails the psychological examination.
-Nell, a friendly food court worker, tearfully shares that her coworker, Trina, and her boss, Roger, tease her for having her leg in a cast.
-Ronnie then beats up Roger and warns him and Trina not to harass Nell again.
-Depressed, he is persuaded by fellow security officer Dennis to spend the day doing a wide variety of drugs and assaulting skateboarding teenagers.
+Nell, a friendly food court worker, tearfully tells Ronnie that her coworker Trina and boss Roger tease her for having her leg in a cast.
+Ronnie beats Roger up and warns him and Trina not to harass Nell again.

+Depressed, Ronnie is persuaded by fellow security officer Dennis to spend the day doing a wide variety of drugs and assaulting skateboarding teenagers.
 At the end of the day, Dennis reveals that he is the one who has been stealing from the mall.
 Ronnie insists this is wrong and, after a brief argument, Dennis knocks him unconscious and flees.

-Ronnie decides to go undercover in order to catch the flasher, but when he catches Brandi having sex with Harrison in the parking lot, he confronts her in front of onlookers at the mall the next day, blowing his cover and destroying a display case.
+Ronnie decides to go undercover to catch the flasher, but when he catches Brandi having sex with Harrison in the parking lot, he confronts her in front of onlookers at the mall the next day, blowing his cover and destroying a display case.
 The police are summoned and Ronnie fights them off, defeating the regular officers, until he is overpowered by Harrison and arrested.

 A few days later, Ronnie's mother gives him a postcard from Dennis in Mexico, who respects Ronnie for caring so much.
 Ronnie returns to the mall, despondent that he no longer works security.
 He discovers that Nell's cast has been removed.
-She kisses him just before the flasher arrives and exposes himself to the food court.
+She kisses him, just before the flasher arrives and exposes himself to them in the food court.

 After a brief chase, Ronnie incapacitates the flasher by shooting him in the shoulder.
 As he picks the bleeding flasher up, Brandi thanks him, but he rejects and publicly humiliates her for sleeping with Harrison.
 Ronnie brings the flasher to the police station, gloating that he has won by apprehending him.
-Ronnie is subsequently interviewed by the local news, having regained his job and begun dating Nell.
+He is interviewed by the local news, having regained his job and begun dating Nell.